nonoche2/the-macOS-game-workaround-repo/README.md

 - [Adobe Air games](https://pluskz.blogspot.com/2023/04/adobe-air-32-to-64.html)
 - [Unity games](https://github.com/boggydigital/mac-gaming-guides/blob/main/common/unity-porting.md)

+### RPG Maker games:
+You can run RPG Maker 2000/2003 games with [EasyRPG Player](https://easyrpg.org/player/downloads/#release-macos).
+And another very recently created tool for running RPG Maker MV, MZ, XP, VX and VX Ace games is [RPG-Maker-MacOS-Launcher](https://github.com/m5kro/RPG-Maker-MacOS-Launcher).
+It isn't perfectly compatible with every game built on this software, especially if it uses Windows 32 API stuff, or additional Ruby scripts, but there are workarounds for a lot of issues. (thanks [u/HomeStarRunnerTron](https://www.reddit.com/user/HomeStarRunnerTron/)!)

 ### <a id="mac-source-ports"></a>Mac Source Ports

 These are games or game engines which either became open source or were retro-engineered, compiled, signed, and notarized for macOS by Tom Kidd, supporting [156 games](https://www.macsourceports.com/) when this guide was published.